 A friend is a person whom one knows.
 What does it mean to know another person?

-When we look someone up on Facebook and scroll through their posts, pictures and conversations, can we conclude that we “know” them?
+When we look someone up on Facebook and scroll through their posts, pictures and conversations, can we conclude we “know” them?
 The obvious answer is no, of course not.
-The beauty of social media of all types is that we get to present to the world the person we wish to be, or at least the person we wish others to believe we are.
+The beauty of social media of all types is we get to present to the world the person we wish to be, or at least the person we wish others to believe we are.
 Our pseudo self, in other words.

 Authenticity and intimacy require honesty.
 Honesty requires risk and trust.
 Honesty and trust build healthy friendships.
 Healthy friendships demand we have the ability to befriend ourselves first.
 Our real selves, not our pseudo selves.